Can I have just one guppy?

-While guppies are a friendly species, males tend to harrass females.
+While guppies are a friendly species, males tend to harass females.

 They chase them around the tank and show off their colours in an attempt to impress the females and mate.
 Unfortunately all this attention can make the female guppy fish ill as a result of stress.

-Male guppies are the most colourful of the two sexes, and so many aquarists only keep males, so that their tank looks lively , without the risk of harrassment and stressed fish.
+Male guppies are the most colourful of the two sexes, and so many aquarists only keep males, so that their tank looks lively , without the risk of harassment and stressed fish.